WHO WE ARE

 Our wood-shop, Salt Air Woodworking is located on the farm.
 Our craftsman, Josh Ryan, creates beautiful carved wooden spoons, ornaments, toy boats, benches, custom harvest tables, bowls, and more, all from locally harvested or reclaimed lumber.

-In addition to our website, you can find our products on island at the North Haven Gift Shop, the North Haven Mercantile, and our weekly Farmer's Market [Saturday's 9:30-11am, May-Oct at the Ball Field].
+In addition to our website, you can find our products on island at the North Haven Gift Shop and our weekly Farmer's Market [Saturday's 9:30-11am, May-Oct at the Ball Field].

 INVASIVE SPECIES ERADICATION

 An invasive species called Glossy Buckthorn has been spreading across North Haven.
 We are making a consistent effort to cut back the Buckthorn that is growing on our property while planting more native species, some of which we start on farm.
+In May of 2020 we introduced 4 heritage breed piglets in the woodland of the farm with the hopes that they would root up the soil and allow for easier removal of Buckthorn roots.
+We have been rotationally grazing them on paddocks through the woodlands and following through pulling roots and planting cover crop, bushes and tress on the cleared land.
 Other invasive plant species are being treated similarly.
 We hope to have a biologically diverse habitat that becomes increasingly vibrant as time goes on that also preserves the health of our water resource.